renanmoreira17/stm32-polyphonic-tunes/README.md

 - song.nota_ref = 4 // quarter_note

-- song.voice = "8c,8d,8e,8f,8g,8a,8b,8c1"; // eighth note c-scale
+- song.voice[0] = "8c,8d,8e,8f,8g,8a,8b,8c1"; // eighth note c-scale

 ##### You must not :

 - Use spaces
-- Use diferents caracters
+- Use any different characters than the fore mentioned

 ## How to read a note

-To read the note you just have to know the control variables, and note_uptade gives it.
-Before using the note update, it is important to initialize the position field with null values.
+To read the next note from the string you just have to use note_update.
+It stores the next note and duration inside the _music_ structure, on the _control_ member.

 **uint8_t note_update(music *song, uint8_t instrument)**
 instrument represent the voice of the score.
 Usually in classical music, they have several instruments in which each represents a voice.

 The function will uptade duration, position, note and will return 1 when the string have more notes to read.
 If not, return 0.
-The function return it to other the programmer know when the song is over.
+The return value is meant for the programmer to know when the song is over.

 example of an internal use:

-uint8_t violine_I;
+uint8_t violine_I = 0;

 note_update(&song, violine_I);